 I wished then that I had fully understood the importance of what granddad had been a part of when he was alive.
 If I had known, I would have asked him so many questions (whether he would have answered me is of course another question) and told him thank you for what he did.

 The film begins in 1919.
-The pointless slaughter of the Great War has just ended.
+The pointless slaughter of the First World War has just ended.
 An entire generation of men have been wiped out.
 The scarred survivors of the trenches are coming home to their loved ones.
-These men just want a quiet, steady life with their loved ones and need time to readjust and live a normal life.
+These men just want a quiet life with their loved ones and need time to readjust and live a normal life.
 This film follows the experiences of the Gibbons family.

-The film begins with the family moving into a new house in the suburbs of London. the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).
+The film begins with the family moving into a new house in the suburbs of London.
+The family consists of the mild mannered Frank (Robert Newton), his steadfast wife Ethel (Celia Johnson), their three children – quiet and dependable Vi (Eileen Erskine), hugely dissatisfied Queenie(Kay Walsh) and the idealistic Reg(John Blythe).

 Stanley Holloway provides strong support as Frank’s loud and fun best friend Bob.
 John Mills is kind and dependable as Billy, the boy who loves Queenie with all his heart and soul.